kimeva/twine/README.md

 ## Twine File Format

 Twine stores everything in a single file, the Twine data file.
 The format of this file is a slight variant of the [Git][git] config file format, which itself is based on the old [Windows INI file][INI] format.

+The entire file is broken up into two main sections, which are created by placing the section name between two pairs of square brackets.

 The entire file is broken up into sections, which are created by placing the section name between two pairs of square brackets.
 Sections are optional, but they are the recommended way of grouping your definitions into smaller, more manageable chunks.

 Each grouping section contains N definitions.
 These definitions start with the key placed within a single pair of square brackets.
 It then contains a number of key-value pairs, including a comment, a comma-separated list of tags and all of the translations.